-The protein balls are dairy-free, gluten-free, vegan, and have a paleo and nut-free option!
+Allergy-friendly: The protein balls are dairy-free, gluten-free, vegan, and have a nut-free option!

-Minimal prep time these no-bake balls are made in just 5 minutes
+Minimal prep time: These no-bake balls are made in just 5 minutes and with only 4 ingredients.

 Literally, the best thing about these low calorie protein balls is that they have only four ingredients.
 And if you have a well-stocked gluten-free pantry, you probably already have them on hand!

-Dried fruit: a fun flavor twist as most no-bake protein balls are chocolate or peanut butter (or peanut butter and jam like these protein balls!).
+- Dried fruit: A fun flavor twist as most no-bake protein balls are chocolate or peanut butter (or peanut butter and jam, like these gluten-free peanut butter protein balls!).
 You can use any dried fruit here but I alternate between blueberries, cranberries, and cherries the most.

-The protein you choose will affect the taste and texture of the low calorie protein balls.
-The sweeter the protein the sweeter the balls.
+The protein you choose will affect the taste and texture of the low-calorie protein balls.
+The sweeter the protein, the sweeter the balls.
+These low-calorie protein powder balls have been made with both Genuine Health’s Protein powder as well as Botanica protein powder.

 Make sure to use full-fat coconut milk and only the thick white cream.
 Otherwise, the protein balls won’t hold together.